datascience/RDA-WGDC-CSV-Data-Citation-Prototype/README.md

 * Add arbitrary filters in a key value fashion (e.g. 'instrumentName';'tempreatureSensor').
 This is used to mapp the interface input fields and their respective values which have been entered.
 * Add arbitrary many sortings either in ascending or desceinding order
+* Detect query duplicates
+* Create timestamps automatically for each insert and update.
+* Full audit log.

 You can initialize the QueryStore by using its API.
-The QueryStore uses Hibernate to
+The QueryStore uses Hibernate to persist the data.

 ```java
         // Initialize Query Store